 Self-Expanding Fire Fighting Foam

-Self-expanding foam or SEF is stored under pressure and is only taken when needed without the need for additional water supplies, foam proportioning equipment, or foam concentrates.
-This is also mixed on location and will only need enough potable water to meet the volume capacity of the foam storage tank.
+Self-expanding foam or SEF is stored under pressure and is only taken.
+They also mix this on location and will only need enough potable water to meet the volume capacity of the foam storage tank.
 No permanent water supply is needed once this is mixed and the tank is already installed.
 You can place the vessel wherever is most suitable and deploy from there with no additional tools or supplies.

 Long shelf life and operation in even extreme temperatures